yzguy/junos-ansible/napalm/README.md

 Let's take a look at how to do this.

-## Structure

-We are utilizing the [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) pattern to organize our code, giving us automatic variable resolution, grouping, etc. Only one role will be used to build and deploy the configuration, this is in contrast to using multiple roles if you were using just JunOS modules in your playbooks.

 ### Inventory

 A basic inventory in Ansible is just a INI file or YAML file.
 I prefer to use a YAML file over INI as I find it cleaner and easier to work with.
 It's also possible you could write code to generate this YAML inventory file, or you could use a [inventory plugin](https://docs.ansible.com/ansible/latest/plugins/inventory.html#inventory-plugins) or create a [dynamic inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html#intro-dynamic-inventory).